 The Great Resignation – a term coined by the media and financial markets alike to indicate one of the largest employment resignations in the history of the United States.

 This term is thrown around more and more often as it becomes increasingly evident that a large part of the American populace is unsatisfied with their career and employer.

 The BLS confirmed that the great resignation was indeed a real trend where levels and rates of quits during the pandemic (up to January 2022) were statistically different from those seen in the Great Recession and Dot com bust.

 Organizations need to reimagine work and redesign the workplace to accommodate the post-pandemic employee in a way that meets their risk management and performance objectives.BLS

-How are companies handling this catastrophic event, and what does it mean for financial markets in the coming 2022?
+How are companies handling this catastrophic event, and what does it mean for financial markets?

 According to a recent poll by Bankrate, 55% of workers plan to search for a new job in the next year.
 And a whopping 56% stated the primary reason for leaving their current job is due to a desire for more flexible hours and the ability to work remotely.

 Meaning, that these 4.3 million workers who left their job in August are not simply seeking better pay, but also for work that allows them to live a more comfortable and flexible life.

 And of these 4.3 million workers who left traditional offices, a large majority came from the Southern States: Georgia, Kentucky, and Idaho.
 The greatest number of resignees originated from Georgia with 35,000 workers turning in their resignation notices since the start of August.